Need guidance for the USC supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 - After all, the USC admissions department should better understand you after reading your short answers.

-There are two kinds of questions – choosing something that you feel describes yourself, and answering generic “breaking the ice” kinds of questions.
+There are two kinds of questions – Listing something that you feel describes yourself, and answering generic “break the ice” questions.

-- For the questions in which you choose what describes yourself, try asking friends or family for some perspective.
+- For the questions in which you describe yourself, try asking friends or family for some perspective.

-- Most importantly, make sure that you don’t choose vague adjectives – make sure each word reflects a specific part of your personality.
+- Most importantly, make sure that you don’t choose vague adjectives – Each word should reflect a specific part of your personality.

-If you are having a lot of trouble thinking of words that best describe you, and you are a Harry Potter fan, consider using traits that describe your favorite Hogwarts house.
+If you are having a lot of trouble thinking of words that best describe you, don’t be afraid to get creative.
+For example, if you are a Harry Potter fan, consider using traits that describe your favorite Hogwarts house.

 - For instance, if you consider yourself a Ravenclaw, you might use the words “analytical, quizzical, and creative.”